tlaothong/WorkHorse/Readme.txt

 Work Horse git repository
 Nittaya
 =========================
-For sharing and collaborating source code for many projects..
+For sharing and collaborating source code for many projects.